languel/mediamime/README.md

 ## Quick Start

-1. Serve the repository with any static file host (for example `npx live-server`).
+1. The project is a work-in-progress prototype meant for personal experimentation and pedagogy.
+It is not production-ready, ships without warranties, and may change rapidly.
+2. Open `index.html` directly in any modern browser (double-click the file or drag it into a tab).
+If you prefer a server, any static host (for example `npx live-server`) works, but no build tooling is required.
-2. Open the served URL, grant webcam permission, or switch to the bundled sample clip.
+3. Grant webcam permission, or switch to the bundled sample clip from the **Streams** panel.
-3. Use the floating editor toggle to reveal the control panel.
+4. Use the floating editor toggle to reveal the control panel.
 The **Editor** tab is enabled by default for fast mapping.
 The overlay toggle buttons are hidden by default—press `Cmd/Ctrl + U` whenever you need them.

 ## Interface Overview